cgwalters/build-api/build-api.md

    path.

 * `.NOTPARALLEL`: This pseudo-target is taken from GNU Make.
-Use this when for whatever reason, your makefile is not safe to run with the -j option for make.
-Obviously, try to avoid using this; or alternatively, isolate the parts of your build which aren't parallelizable into a separate makefile.
+Use this to forcibly disable parallel builds if your `Makefile` is not compatible with them.
+Obviously, you should try to avoid using this.
+One alternative is to progressively, isolate the parts of your build which aren't parallelizable into a separate `Makefile.notparallel` (and use `.NOTPARALLEL`, then and recursively invoke `make -f Makefile.notparallel`).